GOHelle/QC_advection-diffusion_sim/README.md

 ## A Python Package for Quantum Simulation of the Advection-Diffusion Equation

 ## Introduction
 This repository contains Python code for simulating the advection–diffusion equation using quantum circuits and comparing the results to classical Fourier-based approximations.
 It utilizes Quantum Singular Value Transformation (QSVT) to simulate the evolution of an initial condition under the advection-diffusion dynamics.
-The package provides both 1D and 2D quantum simulations and supports not only the full advection-diffusion dynamics, but also the pure diffusion and pure advection cases.
-For these special cases, the QSVT construction is optimized to use the least number of qubits necessary.
+The package provides both 1D and 2D quantum simulations and supports not only the full advection-diffusion dynamics, but also optimized constructions for the pure diffusion and pure advection cases.

 #### 1D Advection–Diffusion Equation
 ```math